 Howard talks here about an internal memo he wrote and how painful it was to see it leaked.

 And yet that reminded him two things: one, that Starbucks needed to be more active in digital media.

 It needed to have the power to tell its own story, rather than being the victim of a rumor mill.

 And the second was that as long as he spoke from his heart, he would be fine.

 Only by not speaking from my heart do I betray that trust

 Chapter 5: Magic

-Chapter 5 is especially interesting because Howard was facing a dilemma: following his heart or the data.
+Chapter 5 is interesting for the dilemma Howard was facing: following his heart or the data?

 Howard Schultz was not interested in finding a compromise.

 The major lesson learned is never to let success get to your head.
 Schultz says Starbucks never did… Until some did.